semrush/intergalactic/website/docs/components/input/input-code.md

 ## Input with text addon

-You can add text to the input as an addon that the user cannot modify.
+You can add text to the input as an addon that the user can't modify.
 This can be useful when you need a fixed placeholder text in the input.

 ::: sandbox